Cancer Care Expenses in Canada, eh? Spill the Beans, Pal!

 Next, we’ve got radiation therapy, which usually goes for about $10,000 to $15,000 for each round of treatment.

-Well, when it comes to chemotherapy, eh, the costs can vary quite a bit, you know?
-It could set you back anywhere from five grand to a whopping fifty thousand dollars or even more.
-It all hinges on the specific drugs they prescribe and how long you’ll be needing that treatment, eh?
-So, it’s definitely something to keep in mind, eh?
+Well, when it comes to chemo, eh, the expenses can vary quite a bit, you know?
+It could set you back anywhere from five grand to a whopping fifty thousand dollars or more.
+It all depends on the specific drugs prescribed and how long it’s needed, eh?
+Definitely something to keep in mind!

 Last but not least, we’ve got targeted therapy, which is fancy but also pricey.
 You’re looking at shelling out between $10,000 to $50,000 per month for those drugs.